Tochukwunwafororizu/post-install-config/README.md

 <img src="https://i.imgur.com/zKbNKnf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-Next is to configure DEPARTMENT (Ticket Visibity which might be for Help Desk, SysAdmins, or Network admin) for example if a tickect get assigned to the network department it only that department sees the ticket.
+Next is to configure DEPARTMENT: (Ticket Visibity which might be for Help Desk, SysAdmins, or Network admin) for example if a tickect get assigned to the network department it only that department sees the ticket.
 To do that go to Admin Panel - Agents - departments to configure.
 Add a new department and name it "SysAdmins"
 </p>
 <br />